FIWARE/ops.Fuel-main-dev/README.md

 The Deassociate floating IP button may disappear from the Horizon menu when using Neutron network topologies.
 You can, however, still use the Horizon UI to deassocciate IP addresses: navigate to the Project page, then open Access&Security -> Floating IPs and deassociate the IP addresses here.
 See [Patch 1325575] (https://bugs.launchpad.net/bugs/1325575) .

-## User manual
-The user manual is available in the doc folder at https://github.com/SmartInfrastructures/fuel-main-dev/tree/si/2.1/doc.

 ## License
 Apache License, Version 2.0, January 2004